GCHQDeveloper314/uv/docs/pip/environments.md

 unavailable, uv will download Python for you.
 See the [Python version](../concepts/python-versions.md) documentation for more details.

-uv will not include `pip` in virtual environment by default.
+uv will not include `pip` in virtual environments by default.
 If you need it, use `--seed`:

 ```console
 $ uv venv --seed
 ```

-Note `--seed` may also include other seed packages in additon to `pip`.
+Note `--seed` may also include other seed packages in addition to `pip`.
 See the [CLI Reference](../reference/cli.md#uv-venv) documentation for more details.

 ## Using a virtual environment